MakerReduxCorp/grammar/docs/workstep.industry.paper.rst

 Paper/Pulp
 ==========

-*Worksteps from the paper industry.*
+*Worksteps from the paper and pulp industry.*

-The workstep should be assigned a `function`.
+http://www.paperindustrymag.com/  The workstep should be assigned a `function`.
 See the sidebar to the left for a list of valid `function` values.

 .. sidebar:: Variations